Vasudev290/Dev-Connector-Server/README.md

 -just send a dummy cookie to user
 -create GET /profile APi and check if you get the cookie back -install jsonwebtoken
--IN login API, after email and password validation, create e JWT token and send it to user in cookies -read the cookies inside your profile API and find the logged in user -userAuth Middleware
+-In login API, after email and password validation, create e JWT token and send it to user in cookies -read the cookies inside your profile API and find the logged in user -userAuth Middleware
 -Add the userAuth middle ware in profile API and a new sendConnectionRequest API